 Water was provided to the city using an aqueduct from the Golan 24 kilometers away.
 Then the water moved up the hill using a pressure system: quite sophisticated for its time.

 Most of the residents were Christians when Susita was at its peak, and it may have held eight churches.
 A small Jewish community lived there too.
-The ruins at Susita today mostly date from the first century BCE to 749 CE.
+The ruins at Susita today mostly date from between the first century BCE to 749 CE.
 In that year, an earthquake destroyed the city.
 You can read a much more detailed history on Wikipedia.

 Susita National Park